 Why is neutropenia important?

 A low neutrophil count raises the risk of getting an infection.
-When a foreign invader like bacteria enters the body, there are not enough neutrophils to attack.
+When a bacteria enters the body, there are not enough neutrophils to attack.
 There are levels of neutropenia, but the lower the ANC, the higher the risk of getting an infection.